Professional black shirt on a woman with a white building in the background

 Trauma-informed therapy for people feeling stuck, overwhelmed, or disconnected from themselves.
 Offering relational therapy in-person in Spokane, WA and via telehealth in WA State

-Specializing in supporting Gen X’ers and Millennials healing from religious trauma and the disorientation of faith deconstruction; adults living with PTSD or chronic stress; and those working through how childhood experiences shape adult relationships and attachment patterns.
+Specializing in supporting adults healing from religious trauma or church hurt, disorientation of faith deconstruction; adults living with PTSD or chronic stress; and those working through the way childhood experiences shape adult relationships and attachment patterns.

 If you’re here, there’s probably a part of you that’s tired — tired of holding everything alone, tired of trying to make sense of the stories you were given, and tired of feeling like you should be “over it” by now.